anderssv/ulauncher-logseq-journal/README.md

-# Ulauncher Lohseq Journal extension
+# Ulauncher Logseq Journal extension

 [Ulauncher](https://ulauncher.io) extension that adds an entry to the [Logseq](https://logseq.com/) journal